stuarthayhurst/privacy-menu-extension/README.md

 ## Why are apps ignoring my settings?
  - Due to limitations in GNOME shell, only sandboxed (flatpak / snap) apps can be forced to respect privacy settings
  - As long as the settings changed by the extension match the settings inside GNOME Settings (privacy section), the extension is behaving correctly

+## Older versions:
+  - Support for older versions of GNOME can be found in branches
+  - Find the name of the branch thgat supports the target version, and install from there
+  - Alternatively, you can just use an older release or tag to install from

 ## Install the extension from releases:
   - Extract the zip to `~/.local/share/gnome-shell-extensions/PrivacyMenu@stuarthayhurst/`